 It's well nigh impossible to be online and not encounter Facebook in some form.
-Facebook claims to have 2.6 billion monthly active users, making it the most popular social networking app by far.
-And even if you don't use Facebook on a regular basis, enough apps let you use your Facebook login credential to sign into their apps to where it might make sense to keep Facebook installed on your mobile device.
+Facebook claims to have 2.7 billion active monthly users, making it the most popular social networking app by far.
+And even if you don't use Facebook on a regular basis, enough apps let you sign in using Facebook so that it might make sense to keep Facebook installed on your mobile device.

 It's not that hard to download Facebook.
 The mobile version of the social networking service is available from the major app stories, with one notable exception.
-Earlier this year, Facebook for Windows left the Microsoft Store, as Facebook says that Windows users should access the service via a browser.
-(Facebook for Mac is a browser-based experience, too.)
+As of 2020, Facebook is absent from the Microsoft Store, with Facebook instructing Windows users to access its service through a web browser instead of a dedicated app.
+(For what it's worth, Facebook on the Mac is a browser-based experience, too.)

-If you've got a mobile phone, though, there's still a dedicated Facebook app you can download.
+If you've got a mobile phone, though, you can download the Facebook app to directly access the social network.
 We'll show you how to download Facebook for free and what to expect from the app once you've got it installed.

 Where to download Facebook

 Whether you use Android or iOS, there's a version of Facebook for your phone or tablet.
 For desktops and laptops, you'll need to use your favorite web browser to log in to the service.
-The same user name and password for your desktop experience will also work on the mobile app.
+If you've already got a user name and password for Facebook, you can just log into the mobile app using that information, though you can also create an account through the mobile app.

-Facebook browser interface includes a chat feature.
-If you want to use that from your phone, you'll need a separate — Facebook Messenger — which lets you chat by text and video for free.
+Facebook's browser interface includes a built-in chat feature that's proven quite popular.
+If you want to chat from your phone, you'll need a separate app — Facebook Messenger — which lets you chat by text and video for free.
 As with the main Facebook app, there's a scaled-down version of Facebook Messenger for low-powered Android phones.

 - Facebook Messenger for Android: Google Play (opens in new tab)